Chicago Amusement Park Accident Attorney

 The personal injury lawyers at the Chicago law firm of Rosenfeld Injury Lawyers, LLC, are legal advocates for families who have been injured through the negligence of another party.
 We provide immediate legal advice and representation to ensure our clients receive the maximum compensation they deserve.

 Our personal injury attorneys represent victims injured on amusement park rides due to mechanical failure, park owner negligence, or violence.
 Contact our premises liability lawyers today at (888) 424-5757 to schedule a free consultation for legal advice.
-Our Chicago, IL amusement park accident law firm is here to help.
+Our Chicago amusement park accident attorney is here to help.

 Most Common Amusement Park Injuries